nomtek/NomtekUtills/recyclerbucketlist/README.md

 [![](https://jitpack.io/v/nomtek/NomtekUtills.svg)](https://jitpack.io/#nomtek/NomtekUtills)
 # Recycler bucket list (min sdk version - 16 )
 Managing complex recylerView collections was never easier!
 This library simplifies managing complex recyclerview collections.
-This libreary is useful if you have multiple types of items in one recyclerview.
+This library is useful if you have multiple types of items in one recyclerview.
 You put your recyclerview items into buckets that you define.